 Hunter B in my Latin class was also hard to miss.
 He was about 6'6" and once carried a fake hypodermic needle into Latin class.

-Other classmates were Bonnie F a junior and Dorothy L and Tim B freshmen who rode the bus with me.
+Other classmates were Bonnie F a junior and Dorothy L and Tim B freshmen from Honey Creek who rode the bus with me.

 An Unforgettable Friend